SofaDefrost/SPM/README.md

-This software is in a very drafty state.
-Please don't use it unless you are willing to put you hand in the code.

 ## SPM: Sofa Package Manager.
-If like me your are tired of searching which Sofa component is in which plugin and where this plugin is available... install SPM and enjoy the following nice features:
+If like me your are tired of searching which Sofa component is in which plugin and where this plugin is available and of cloning manually git repository... try SPM to search from plugins & install them (including their dependencies):

+** This software is in a very drafty state.
+Please don't use it unless you are willing to put you hand in the code. **

 Search plugins that contains specific components by:
 ```console